Yisrael Poliakov: Career

 Born in Jerusalem and the son of footballer Shlomo Poliakov, he originally chose a career as a farmer and studied at the Kfar HaYarok agricultural high school.
 This changed when he was spotted at a school party by members of Nahal Brigade's entertainment troupe, and he was soon recruited by the group.
-In 1961, he joined the original singing band Hatarnegolim (The Roosters) that had been founded by Naomi Polani, the original cast of which broke up in 1964.
+In 1961, he joined the original singing band HaTarnegolim (The Roosters) that had been founded by Naomi Polani, the original cast of which broke up in 1964.

 Poliakov appeared in a number of famous Israeli films, often with members of HaGashash HaHiver.
 His film credits include Schlager (The Hit) in 1979; Krav al Hava'ad (The House Committee) in 1986; and Givat Halfon Eina Ona (Halfon Hill Doesn't Answer) in 1975.
-He appeared in a number of Israeli television roles, and produced and acted in his daughter's television show, It's All Honey.
+He appeared in a number of Israeli television roles, and produced and acted in his daughter's television show, Hakol Dvash (Everything is Honey).

 Poliakov began working on stage as a theater actor in 2000.
-His credits include The Israeli Family, The Rubber Merchants, God's Finger, Mother Courage and The Return of Moris Shpigelman.
+His credits include The Israeli Family, The Rubber Merchants, God's Finger, Mother Courage and Her Children and The Return of Moris Shpigelman.